Keyfactor/remote-file-orchestrator/readme_source.md

 <details>
 <summary>Server Username/Password</summary>

-Credentials **must** be entered: a user id and either a password or valid PAM key if the password is stored in a KF Command configured PAM integration.
-Alternatively, this password can be an SSH private key if connecting via SSH to a server using SSH private key authentication.
+A username and password (or valid PAM key if the username and/or password is stored in a KF Command configured PAM integration).
+The password can be an SSH private key if connecting via SSH to a server using SSH private key authentication.
 If acting as an *agent* using local file access, just check "No Value" for the username and password.

 </details>
 <details>